 The Simons Center for Systems Biology at the Institute for Advanced Study conducts research at the interface of biology and the physical sciences.
 Initiated within the School of Natural Sciences in 2005 by Professor Arnold J. Levine, the Center strives to be a meeting point for researchers interested in quantitative approaches to biology.
 In addition to faculty, the Center hosts Members and Visitors who come to the Institute for periods ranging from weeks to several years.
 Regular seminars and conferences also allow short-term visitors to come to the Center.

 Applications for future memberships are invited from people with experience in physics, computer science, statistics, mathematics or biology.
-In addition to one- or two-year memberships, there are opportunities for short-term visits and collaborative work.
+In addition to Memberships, there are opportunities for short-term visits and sabbaticals.

-For further information or to apply, write to firstname.lastname@example.org or The Simons Center for Systems Biology, Institute for Advanced Study, Einstein Drive, Princeton, NJ 08540.
+For further information or to apply, write to email@example.com or directly to: The Simons Center for Systems Biology, Institute for Advanced Study, Bloomberg Hall, Einstein Drive, Princeton, NJ 08540.

 The Institute for Advanced Study gratefully acknowledges generous support

 of the biology initiative from The Simons Foundation and the Leon Levy Foundation.